benjaminadk/color-tool-remix/README.md

 _Create a color quickly, via a variety of input methods_

+- **Color Bars**
+  - Adjust Hue, Saturation, Lightness and Alpha Color Bars
+- **Fine Tuning**
+  - Adjust Hue, Saturation, Lightness and Alpha Input Values
+- **Color String Parser**
+  - Parses `hsl`, `rgb`, `hex` and `css named` colors
+- **Random Color**
+  - Generates a random color excluding white, blacks and greys
+- **Dropper**
+  - Select any pixel from the screen
+- **Generators**
+  - Mathematically generate colors from one base color

 #### Dropper

 <img src="https://s3-us-west-1.amazonaws.com/color-tool-remix/color-tool-3.gif" width='500' />

 _Select a single pixel from anywhere on your screen_

+**Usage**

+1. Open Dropper
+2. Click anywhere on screen - zoomed in area will be displayed
+3. Optional - adjust zoomed area with arrow buttons
+4. Select individual pixel
+5. Click the check icon to confirm selection
+6. New color will appear in palette

 #### Palettes